Sakrac/x65/README.md

 For creating relocatable files (OMF) certain sections can not be fixed address.

+Special sections for Apple II GS executables:

+Sections named DirectPage_Stack and of a BSS type (default) determine the size of the direct page + stack for the executable.
+If multiple sections match this rule the size will be the sum of all the sections with this name.

+Zeropage sections will be linked to a fixed address (default at the highest direct page addresses) prior to exporting the relocatable code.
+Zeropage sections in x65 is intended to allocate ranges of the zero page / direct page which is a bit confusing with OMF that has the concept of the direct page + stack segment.

 <a name="xdef">**XDEF**

 Used in files assembled to object files to share a label globally.
 All labels that are not xdef'd are still processed but protected so that other objects can use the same label name without colliding. **XDEF <labelname>** must be specified before the label is defined, such as at the top of the file.